Juan Diego Zelaya

-Juan Diego Zelaya Aguilar (Born September 6, 1975) is a Honduran businessman, consultant and politician.
+Juan Diego Zelaya Aguilar (born September 6, 1975) was member of the National Congress of Honduras who served from 2014-2022.

+Early life and career

 Zelaya was born and raised in Tegucigalpa, Honduras.
-During his childhood and teen years he lived in Canada (Victoria) Honduras and Boston, Massachusetts..
+During his childhood and teen years he lived in Canada (Victoria), Honduras and Boston, Massachusetts.
 He graduated from Loyola University at New Orleans, earning a bachelor's degree in Business Administration (Finance and Marketing).

-Business

 Zelaya's business endeavors range from consulting services, sms A2P providers, food and beverage industries, real estate and import/export activities in Central America, Spain and the United States.